-The Daily Shot:
+The Daily Shot

 *Note: Day 1 starts on a Monday in order to keep with the weekly/daily focuses.

-MONDAYS: The lady or gentleman behind the brand!
+The lady or gentleman behind the brand!
 Mondays are a great day to share a little more you.
 And not just the typical selfie, but an action shot of you living and breathing your personal brand.

 Technology and Business Organization.
 Each Tuesday, you’ll be prompted to capture and share a business resource, be it your favorite tech, your calendar system, or your tangible tools.
 Tuesdays are for supporting HOW you do what you do by focusing on the tools and resources you use to manage and maintain your brand.

 #ThrowbackThrusdays.
 Have you read “Leave Your Mark” by Aliza Licht?
 She talks about taking #selfies, but not your traditional “turn-the-camera-around-and-take-a-rough-photo-of-yourself” kind of selfie, but a selfie of where you are at today v.s. yesterday, last week, last month, and beyond.
 Thinking in terms of your brand’s growth, share a throwback memory of how far your brand has come.
-This provides social proof and support your creditability as a professional in your niche by showing how much time has gone by and how much you’ve grown.
+This provides social proof and supports your creditability as a professional in your niche by showing how much time has gone by and how much you’ve grown.

-FRIDAYS: #CreativeGeniusFriday.
+#CreativeGeniusFriday.
 Each Friday, share either an accomplished week by showcasing a finished to-do-list, empty inbox, celebratory cup of coffee, or recognize another creative who’s inspired you in some way that week.
-Part of being leader is also knowing how to be a follower.
-By supporting other brands and artists, you only make yourself look more creditable.
+Part of being a leader is also knowing how to be a follower.
+By supporting other brands and artists, you only make yourself look more credible.
 Fridays are a great time to recognize those that have inspired your brand and help spread some Friday love.

 So, what do you say? (in the voice of Barney Stinson of ‘How I Met Your Mother’)…